The Wheel of Needs. Visualizing Human Needs: INM Index™ for Clarity, Inclusion, and Adaptive Growth

 → The Web Chart highlights need saturation vs. neglect, enabling teams to prioritize interventions and monitor needs-aligned progress over time.

-Together, these tools bridge the gap between theoretical insight and applied strategy, making needs-based leadership tangible, measurable, and repeatable.
+Together, these tools bridge the gap between theoretical insight and applied strategy, making needs-based leadership tan

 4. Integrating Maslow for Conceptual Completeness